Piotrk39/Jobbird-Tests/README.md

 2. Installation: `npm install`

-2. In the cypress project directory, you can run: `npx cypress open`
+2. In the cypress project directory, you can run: `npx cypress open` or `npx cypress run` to run the tests

 Runs the test in the cypress browser.\
 Open E2E test and start the process.